Louis orders the sabodet and a bottle of Côte de Nuits Vougeot.

 He nods slightly.
 They, like him, are freedom fighters.
-What remains of La Résistance, from the V-Wars.
+What remains of La Résistance, from the Virus-Wars -- the V-Wars.
 They are a small group, self-funded.
 Supported by a complex underground, as fractured and ineffective as it is.
 But hasn't that always been the history of revolutionaries?

 Star sits first.
-She’s the geek of the small group, but her looks don’t match her profession.
-She could pass for an Italian movie star anywhere--if there were still movie stars.
-Louis never tires of watching her.
-But he keeps his distance.
+She’s the tech-geek of the small group, but her looks don’t match her profession.
+She could pass for an Italian movie star anywhere--if there were still such things as movie stars.
+But Star is more brains than curves.

 Today, Kojak's playing the part of a lazy businessman.
 And like the TV legend of a century ago, he has something in his mouth.
 A pencil, not a lollipop.
 Louis wonders where he found it.
 A museum perhaps?
 Surely it's a copy.

 A crossword puzzle completes Kojak’s ensemble.
 It’s not bad cover, Louis thinks.
 But what does he know?
 They aren't subtle field operatives.
 This is new to them, a last-minute decision.

 Louis is not his real name.
 None of them have ever used their given names.
 Not that it matters.
 They're not listed anywhere.
 Not recorded in any church or government office.
 Not filed in any hospital.
 They are, for all intents and purposes, ghosts.

 Louis breathes a sigh of relief.
 Relax he tells himself.
 Keep your cool.
 If this is going to work, you need to stay focused.
 Any spike in his heart rate or release of pheromones can trigger the system—the Integration’s alerts.

 A fly drone buzzes by but nothing happens.
 Good, Louis thinks.

-The American couple, John and Myra Kremel, sit at a table.
+The American couple, John and Myra Kremel, still sit at a table.
 They are under an umbrella.
 Cheese and bread are spread out before them, but they are not enjoying the food.
 Next to the river's edge, they study the crowds in the slums.
 Their absent bodyguard is not yet a concern.

 © 2020 Jack Shorebird